-The possible AGC modes are shown in Table 39.
+The possible AGC modes are shown in Table 40.

-Table 39.
+Table 40.
 AGC Modes

-It is possible to freeze the automatic gain control loops.
-This causes the loops to stop updating and the AGC determined gain at the time of the freeze to stay active until the loop is either unfrozen or the gain mode of operation is changed.
+It is possible to freeze the automatic gain control loops, which causes the loops to stop updating and the AGC determined gain at the time of the freeze to stay active until the loop is either unfrozen or the gain mode of operation is changed.

 The currently active gain from any of the modes can be read back.
-Refer to the description of the dual-function manual gain registers, LG[11:0] luma gain and CG[11:0] chroma gain, in the Luma Gain and Chroma Gain sections.
+Refer to the description of the dual function manual gain registers, LG[11:0] luma gain and CG[11:0] chroma gain, in the Luma Gain section and the Chroma Gain section.